tinythings/sysinspect/docs/modeldescr/entities.rst

       - syslogd
       - systemd

-An entity can be also just a static configuration of something, keeping facts.
+An entity can be also just a static configuration of something, keeping claims.
 For example:

 .. code-block:: yaml